 Livestock production is an important economic sector in European agriculture, but also responsible for a range of environmental impacts, such as greenhouse emissions from manure management and enteric fermentation.
 Figures 9a and 9b show the land-based intensity of livestock production in the EU for the baseline year and for the Business-as-usual scenario in 2050.
-In 2012, the Benelux countries and Western France, as well as Northern Italy show the highest intensities, and in 2050, a slight redistribution can be observed.
-There, regions with the highest intensities reduce their livestock production, while other regions increase their production and consequently land-based intensity.
-Regions in Southern Europe, for example, show a slight increase, while they still show lower values than the regions where the livestock to land ratio is still highest across the European Union.
+In 2012, the Benelux countries and Western France, as well as Northern Italy show the highest intensities, and in 2050, a redistribution of livestock across the EU can be observed.
+There, most regions with the highest intensities reduce their livestock production, while other regions increase their production and consequently land-based intensity.
+Regions in Southern Europe, for example, show an increase, while the Benelux region in general shows lower values than in base year, and Eastern Europe remains at a general low level of land-based livestock intensity.